readerr/GettingAndCleaningData_course_project/CODEBOOK.md

 ```
   - 3.4 Appropriately labels the data set with descriptive variable names.
     - 3.4.1 Create format_names which uses gsub to change abbreviations in variables to actual labels.
     **I removed the brackets and dashes and spelled out time and frequency.
-I kept the camel case as I found the all lower case very difficult to read.**
+Converted to lowercase.**

     ``` r
 format_names <- function(variable) {